ibm-cloud-docs/account/trustedprofile-create.md

 - Administrator role on all account management services
 - Administrator role on the IAM Identity Service.
 For more information, see [IAM Identity service](/docs/account?topic=account-account-services#identity-service-account-management).

-## Establishing trust with federated users
+## Establishing trust with federated users in the console
 {: #create-profile-federated-ui}
 {: ui}